Petrographic microscope

 A petrographic microscope is a type of optical microscope used to identify rocks and minerals in thin sections.
 The microscope is used in optical mineralogy and petrography, a branch of petrology which focuses on detailed descriptions of rocks.
 The method includes aspects of polarized light microscopy (PLM).

 Description

-Depending on the grade of observation required, petrological microscopes are derived from conventional brightfield microscopes of similar basic capabilities by:
+Depending on the grade of observation required, petrographic microscopes are derived from conventional brightfield microscopes of similar basic capabilities by: